On this page: Airlines | COVID-19 Travel Protocols | Remote Work

 Note – The ferry service has been discontinued until further notice as of September 30, 2020.

 Montserrat is serviced daily by two airlines.
 Flight time between Montserrat and Antigua is roughly 20 minutes each way.

 The Government of Montserrat now subsidises airline travel between Montserrat and Antigua.
-This has brought down the cost of airfare by XCD $300 roundtrip.
+Flights cost, inclusive of taxes, XCD150 one-way.